RathGate/Hangman-Web/README.md

  - Front-end: HTML, CSS, JS (mostly used to send minor ajax requests that would not require to reload the entire page).

-**NOTE:** The game has been tested mainly on Google Chrome, Mozilla Firefox, Edge and Opera, all of them in their latest version, and should appear totally responsive.
+**NOTE:** The game has been tested mainly on Google Chrome, Mozilla Firefox, and Edge, all of them in their latest version, and should appear totally responsive.
 If you encounter any trouble, being with the game or the website itself, tell us and we'll try to fix the issue as soon as possible.

 ## How to use the program